flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 layout: post
 excerpt: "An excerpt from the introduction to ”Zen in the Art of Software Architecture”, a book I'm writing.
 Get a feel for tone and content.
 Much more will come."
 image_url: /blog-images/software-development/architecture/zen-architecture.jpg
-keywords: software architecture, software, architecture, zen, code quality, software quality, book, software development, architecture pattern, design pattern
+keywords: software architecture, software, architecture, zen, code quality, software quality, book, software development, architecture pattern, design pattern, productivity, philosophy
 ---

 <img style="margin-left:auto;margin-right:auto;display:block;"